Skip to content

 This parallax scrolling website also has an IG feed (with a follow button) that opens each post in a new tab.
 You’ll also find a subscription form and a multi-column footer with plenty of links the header lacks.

-Note: If you want to keep the header cleaner, move the necessary links to the footer.
-But you can also use a hamburger menu icon, so the links only appear on click.
+Note: To keep the header cleaner, move the necessary links to the footer.
+You can also use a hamburger menu icon so the links appear only when clicked.

 You’ll also enjoy checking all these other fantastic Squarespace blog examples.